-(a) The Commission has made a preliminary study of the economic problems involved in the implementation of the Assembly's resolution.
+- (a) The Commission has made a preliminary study of the economic problems involved in the implementation of the Assembly's resolution.
 It has taken steps toward the establishment of the Preparatory Economic Commission of three members envisaged in paragraph 11, Section B, Part I, of the resolution.
-The Commission has also outlined a number of economic problems, including the setting up of the customs union, currency questions, and transport and communications, to be referred to the Preparatory Economic Commission which will draw up the necessary plans for action.

-Make the bed in the part of a first way

-- (b) The problem of the allocation and liquidation of the assets of the Palestine Administration is under consideration and the Mandatory Power has been requested to furnish the Commission with the necessary inventories.
+The Commission has also outlined a number of economic problems, including the setting up of the customs union, currency questions, and transport and communications, to be referred to the Preparatory Economic Commission which will draw up the necessary plans for action. - (b) The problem of the allocation and liquidation of the assets of the Palestine Administration is under consideration and the Mandatory Power has been requested to furnish the commission with the necessary inventories.
 The Mandatory Power has also been requested to make its proposals for consultation with the Commission on this question as required by paragraph 2, Section E, Part I of the resolution. - (c) With regard to these and other important economic questions the Commission is progressing toward a more complete definition on the basis of which extensive negotiations will be opened with the Mandatory Power.
-The most urgent of these problems concern the negotiation of contracts to ensure adequate food supplies after the termination of the Mandate, the problem of communications services in the period after the termination of the Mandate, currency problems, and the maintenance of continuity of fiscal arrangements.
+The most urgent of these problems concern the negotiation of contracts to ensure adequate food supplies after the termination of contracts to ensure adequate food supplies after the termination of the Mandate, the problem of communications services in the period after the termination of the Mandate, currency problems, and the maintenance of continuity of fiscal arrangements.

-13. Security Considerations
+13. Security considerations

-- (a) The information given to the Commission by the representative of the Mandatory Power and the representative of the Jewish Agency for Palestine coincided in substance on the following points: - (1) the general insecurity in Palestine; - (ii) the steady decline in the security position; - (iii) the increasing deterioration in the civil administration. - (b) All information thus far available to the Commission leads to the conclusion that the situation in Palestine as regards both security and civil authority is more likely to worsen than to improve.
-The Commission envisages the possibility of a collapse of security and administrative services on the termination of the Mandate unless adequate means are made available to the

-Commission for the exercise of its authority.
-Therefore, the Commission is devoting most serious attention to the various of the security problem, with particular reference to the possed for an international force in the implementation of the recommendations of the General Assembly.
-This matter has no been dealt with in this first Monthly Report, but will be the subject of a special report to the Security Council.
+- (a) The information given to the commission by the representative of the Mandatory Power and the representative of the Jewish Agency for Palestine coincided in substance on the following points: - (i) the general insecurity in Palestine; - (ii) the steady decline in the security position; - (iii) the increasing deterioration I the civil administration. - (b) All information thus far available to the commission leads to the conclusion that the situation in Palestine as regards both security and civil authority is more likely to worsen than to improve.
+The Commission envisages the possibility of collapse of security and administrative services on the termination of the Mandate unless adequate means are made available to the Commission for the exercise of its authority.
+Therefore, the Commission is devoting most serious attention to the various aspects of the security problem, with particular reference to the possible need for an international force in the implementation of problem, with particular reference to the possible need for an international force in the implementation of the recommendations of the General Assembly.
+This matter has not been dealt with in this first Monthly Report, but will be the subject of a special report to the Security Council.